lambdafy/presentation/presentation/slides.md

 --

-# But still OOP is on the rise
+# But still classes are everywhere
 * object-oriented COBOL 2002 ISO standard
 * ECMAScript 6 with classes